Four strategies for successful capital planning

 First, review your pupil enrollment projection for an estimate of the future enrollment in your district.
 Then determine possible revisions to existing attendance boundaries at each grade level.
 These steps can help inform your future funding, academic offerings, and capital improvement decisions.

 4. Create a comprehensive facility and technology plan

 The average age of a school districts’ facilities is 40 years, and many of these buildings have only seen minor updates and repairs.
-Significant upgrades to your facilities’ layout, safety features, and technology are needed to support a 21st century learning environment and keep your district competitive.
+Significant upgrades to your facilities’ layout and technology are needed to support a 21st century learning environment and keep your district competitive.

 We recommend you have thorough facility assessment performed.
 These assessments will give you a detailed analysis of your facility utilization, site and building layout, and building conditions so you can begin to create the framework for a strategic capital plan.

 A successful capital plan starts with the money

 A successful capital plan ensures that your district can accurately and effectively support the ever-changing fabric of education.